gorigamidev/vectordb/docs/NewFeatures.md

-# VectorDB Evolution: Dataset & Tuple Support
+# LINAL Evolution: Dataset & Tuple Support

 Building on the existing tensor foundation to create a comprehensive in-memory vectorial database with support for heterogeneous data, datasets (tables), and advanced query operations.